Fewer pivots and more shock absorbers in

 Shock absorbers

-These are the customer service people who put the customer at the center and feel the need as their own, to the point of appropriating the solution until total closure .
-This cushioning of the client’s need must come with a differentiated action in each case.
+These are the customer service people who put the customer at the center of their work, and feel the need as their own, to the point of appropriating the solution to the point of total closure..
+This buffering of the customer's need must come with a differentiated action in each case.

-The secret of effective management is to carry out a correct analysis that leads to making the best decision to derive, assume, connect or activate different work fronts to obtain the most opportune solution for the client.
-Constant monitoring in the case of delegations is one of the most important aspects for the success of this type of people, even in cases where they do not have sufficient knowledge.
-It is the natural way to train in the different characteristics of the product without the need to make structured plans, where the details found when dealing with a specific case may not be reached.
-The above characteristics, together with correct documentation of cases as a lesson learned, is a combination that every person in the company’s customer service area should practice, making day-to-day work a generation of incremental value for the entire organization and for the well-being of clients.
+The secret of effective management is to carry out a correct analysis that leads to the best decision to derive, assume, connect or activate different work fronts to obtain the most opportune solution for the client.
+The constant follow-up in case of delegations is one of the most important aspects for the success of this type of people, even in cases where they do not have sufficient knowledge.
+It is the natural way to be trained in the different characteristics of the product without the need to make structured plans, where they may not reach the details they find when dealing with a specific case.
+The above characteristics together with a correct documentation of the cases as a lesson learned, is a combination that should be practiced by everyone in the customer service area of the companies, making the day-to-day work an incremental value generation for the entire organization and for the welfare of customers.